-In August 2013, the Company entered into a collaboration and license agreement with Kyowa Hakko Kirin Co., Ltd. (KHK).
+In August 2013, the Company entered into a collaboration and license agreement with Kyowa Hakko Kirin Co., Ltd. (KHK), which was amended in August 2015.
 Under the terms of this collaboration and license agreement, the Company and KHK will collaborate on the development and commercialization of certain products containing KRN23, an antibody directed towards FGF23, in the field of orphan diseases in the United States and Canada, or the profit share territory, and in the European Union, Switzerland, and Turkey, or the European territory, and the Company will have the right to develop and commercialize such products in the field of orphan diseases in Mexico and Central and South America, or Latin America.
-In the field of orphan diseases, and except for ongoing studies being conducted by KHK, the Company will be the lead party for development activities in the profit share territory and in the European territory until the applicable transition date.
-The Company will share the costs for development activities in the profit share territory and European territory conducted pursuant to the development plan before the applicable transition date equally with KHK.
-On the applicable transition date in the relevant territory, KHK will become the lead party and be responsible for these costs.
+In the field of orphan diseases, and except for ongoing studies being conducted by KHK, the Company will be the lead party for development activities in the profit share territory and in the European territory until the applicable transition date; the Company will also be the lead party for development activities conducted in Japan and Korea.
+The Company will share the costs for development activities in the profit share territory and European territory conducted pursuant to the development plan before the applicable transition date equally with KHK and KHK shall be responsible for 100% of the costs for development activities in Japan and Korea.
+On the applicable transition date in the profit share territory and the European territory, KHK will become the lead party and be responsible for the costs of the development activities.
 However, the Company will continue to share the costs of the studies commenced prior to the applicable transition date equally with KHK.
 The Company has the primary responsibility for conducting certain research and development services.
 The Company is obligated to provide assistance in accordance with the agreed upon development plan as well as participate on various committees.
-If KRN23 is approved, the Company and KHK will share commercial responsibilities and profits in the profit share territory until the applicable transition date, KHK will commercialize KRN23 in the European territory and the Company will develop and commercialize KRN23 in Latin America.
-KHK will manufacture and supply KRN23 for commercial use in the profit share territory and Latin America.
+If KRN23 is approved, the Company and KHK will share commercial responsibilities and profits in the profit share territory until the applicable transition date, KHK will commercialize KRN23 in the European territory, and the Company will develop and commercialize KRN23 in Latin America.
+KHK will manufacture and supply KRN23 for clinical use globally and will manufacture and supply KRN23 for commercial use in the profit share territory and Latin America.

-The Company is accounting for the agreement as a collaboration arrangement as defined in ASC 808, Collaborative Agreements; accordingly, the Company recognized \$1.4 million and \$710,000 for its share of the costs as research and development expenses for the three months ended March 31, 2015 and 2014, respectively.
-As of March 31, 2015 and 2014, the Company had a receivable in the amount of \$1.5 million and \$878,000 from KHK and an accrued liability of \$25,000 and \$201,000, respectively, for this collaboration arrangement.
+The Company is accounting for the agreement as a collaboration arrangement as defined in ASC 808, Collaborative Agreements; accordingly, the Company recognized \$3.4 million and \$1.3 million in expenses for the three months ended September 30, 2015 and 2014, and \$7.0 million and \$3.3 million in expenses for the nine months ended September 30, 2015 and 2014, respectively for its share of the costs as research and development.
+As of September 30, 2015 and December 31, 2014, the Company had receivables in the amount of \$3.5 million and \$1.3 million from KHK, respectively, for this collaboration arrangement.